 Calls to the API are made in the form of HTTP requests using the POST request method with UTF-8 encoded JSON data passed inside the request body.
-All the V2 API requests are expected to include a content-type HTTP header i.e., Content-Type: application/json; charset=utf-8
+All v2 API requests are expected to include a content-type HTTP header:

-Postback notifications use the POST request method and the request body is a UTF-8 encoded JSON formatted according to the schemas described in this document.
-Postback notifications are issued as HTTP requests to the pre-configured postback URL you have provisioned to your account.
-Postback notifications are forwarded to your server one by one and require an HTTP STATUS 200 response as acknowledgement.
+Postback notifications from the API v2 – containing, for example, delivery reports – are issued as HTTP requests to the MMS postback URL you have provisioned to your account.
+Postback notifications are forwarded to your server one by one and require an HTTP STATUS 200 response as acknowledgment.

 We expect your server to accept the postback HTTP request we send within 10 seconds by responding with a standard HTTP STATUS 200 header (success).
 If establishing a connection to your postback URL or your response takes longer than 10 seconds, the connection will time out and be dropped.
 If the connection times out or the HTTP code is not 200 we will retry the postback notification again approximately five minutes later for a maximum of 5 retries per notification.
 Postback notifications to your Postback URL are queued and will be sent over a single keep-alive connection as fast as you accept them.
 Consider storing the raw postback requests and performing any heavy database processing operations later asynchronously for better performance.

-Secure access to the API is provided by making the interface available via HTTPS.
+Secure access to the API is provided by making the interface available via HTTPS/TLS.
 Authentication of API calls is done by using the accounts API key as well as IP whitelisting.
 In case an authentication error takes place, the following error codes are used to indicate the type of error.
-Authenticating your API call can be done by passing the account’s API key into the x-api-key header.
-Each API request must contain the API key passed into the header.

 E100, E104, E105, E107, E108, E112, E113

 Note: Please see API Error Code Reference for additional details.